Veraduks/tucker_parafac_leNet/readme.md

-# LeNet on MNIST with Keras and Tensorflow in Python, using Tucker and PARAFAC decompositions on convolutional layers.
+# LeNet on MNIST with Keras and Tensorflow in Python, using Tensorly Tucker and PARAFAC decompositions on convolutional layers.

 This is an implementation of a Skudarev Egor course work.
 This work based on these repositories: